Contrasting Copper Mountain Mining (CPPMF) and Its Rivals

 0.0% of Copper Mountain Mining shares are owned by institutional investors.
 Comparatively, 27.7% of shares of all “Gold & silver ores” companies are owned by institutional investors.
 8.5% of shares of all “Gold & silver ores” companies are owned by insiders.
 Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Copper Mountain Mining and its peers revenue, earnings per share and valuation.
+This table compares Copper Mountain Mining and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue